Stanmozolevskiy/Vector/TECH_STACK_COMPARISON.md

 ## Executive Summary

-Both stacks are viable for building a platform like Exponent Alternative.
+Both stacks are viable for building the Vector platform.
 The choice depends on your team's expertise, project requirements, budget, and long-term strategy.
 This document provides a detailed comparison to help you make an informed decision.

 ---